-CLOTWORTHY, WILLIAM C.: Papers, 1954-2002 - REAGAN LIBRARY COLLECTIONS This collection consists of personal papers donated to the Reagan Presidential Library.
+This collection consists of personal papers donated to the Reagan Presidential Library.
 It is available in whole for research use.
-In accordance with the Deed of Gift, some items may have been withdrawn from the folders.
-Material is withdrawn most frequently due to national security classified material, personal privacy, and/or protection. of the President, etc. CLOTWORTHY, WILLIAM C.: Papers, 1954-2002 Biographical Note William C. Clotworthy is a former advertising producer and NBC network censor.
+In accordance with the Deed of Gift, some items may be withdrawn from folders.
+Material is withdrawn most frequently due to national security classified material, personal privacy, protection of the president, etc.

+Record Type

+Textual

+Biography

+Biography

+William C. Clotworthy is a former advertising producer and NBC network censor.

-Clotworthy joined advertising firm, BBDO (Batten, Barton, Durstine & Osborn) in 1950 in their New York office.
+Clotworthy joined advertising agency BBDO (Batten, Barton, Durstine & Osborn) in 1950 in their New York office.
 His work at the agency was mostly with television or radio shows produced by BBDO clients.
-He began working as a client representative with radio shows on tour, including a radio show called The American Way, featuring the big band of Horace Heidt.
-In 1952, when Heidt worked in California during a six month road show, Clotworthy was asked to stay and work in the BBDO Hollywood office.
-In California, Clotworthy's responsibilities greatly expanded and included client representation for several television shows, including This is Your Life with Groucho Marx, The Jack Benny show and the George Burns and Gracie Allen comedy.
+He began working as a client representative with radio shows on tour, including a radio show called The American Way, featuring the big band of Horae Heidt.
+In 1952, when Heidt worked in California during a six-month road show, Clotworthy was asked to stay and work in the BBDO Hollywood office.

+In California, Clotworthy's responsibilities greatly expanded and included client representation for several television shows, including This is Your Life with Groucho Marx, The Jack Benny Show and the George Burns and Gracie Allen comedy show.

 After leaving BBDO in the late 1970s, his next position was as the NBC Director of Broadcast Standards - the main censor for the network (1979-1991).
 He was the primary censor for the new comedy program, Saturday Night Live.

-In 1954, Clotworthy became client representative to a new program for BBDO client, General Electric Theatre.
+In 1954, Clotworthy became client representative to a new program for BBDO client, General Electric.
 G.E.
 Theater was a new half-hour anthology drama with new scripts and stars each week tied together by a single host, actor Ronald Reagan.
 Clotworthy's duties included commercial integration, representing client interests for the show, and writing the "lead-in" and "lead-out" for Reagan.
-He and Reagan were the two "constants" for the show, and over the six year run of the show, they began a long friendship.
+He and Reagan were the two "constants" for the show and over the six year run of the show, they began a long friendship.

 Clotworthy actually wrote two scripts for G.E.
-Theater, an autobiographical story about therapeutic abortions and a story about high school athletics entitled "Shadow of a Hero."
+Theater, an autobiographical story about therapeutic abortions and a story about high school athletics entitled Shadow of a Hero.
 Reagan appeared as the coach featured in this episode.

 Clothworthy has given several oral histories about his time in Hollywood, including the Library.
 His interview with the Television Academy Foundation can be found here.

+Scope and Content Note

+The William Clotworthy collection consists of correspondence between Clotworthy and the Reagans; a listing of GE Theater broadcasts that includes the writers, directors, and lead actors of each show; photographs of the broadcast "Shadow of a Hero" in which Reagan appeared; phonograph albums; and an oral history interview with William Clotworthy conducted at the Reagan Library on August 24, 2004.

+Last Modified Date

+Box 1

-Scope and Content The William Clotworthy collection consists of correspondence between Clotworthy and the Reagans; a listing of GE Theater broadcasts that includes the writers, directors, and lead actors of each show; photographs of the broadcast "Shadow of a Hero" in which Reagan appeared; phonograph albums; and an oral history interview with William Clotworthy conducted at the Reagan Library on August 24, 2004.
-CONTAINER LIST Box 1 Letters - Clotworthy to Ronald Reagan Letters from Ronald Reagan to Clotworthy Letter - Nancy Reagan Correspondence (1)(2) The General Electric Theater - Program Talent Guide - 1954-1962 "Shadow of a Hero" - G.E.
-Theater Photographs "The Disordered Memories of a Movie Actor" by Lawrence Williams Box 2 - Audio/Visual Material (Stored in Audio/Visual for preservation) Phonograph album "Themes from GE Theater" Phonograph album "No Man Can Tame Me" Oral History Interview of William Clotworthy, 08/24/2004
+Status Title OPEN Letters - Clotworthy to Ronald Reagan OPEN Letters from Ronald Reagan to Clotworthy OPEN Letter - Nancy Reagan OPEN Correspondence (1)(2) OPEN The General Electric Theater - Program Talent Guide - 1954-1962 OPEN "Shadow of a Hero" - G.E.
+Theater Photographs OPEN "The Disordered Memories of a Movie Actor" by Lawrence Williams Box 2 - Audio/Visual Material (Stored in Audio/Visual for preservation) Status Title OPEN Phonograph album "Themes from GE Theater" OPEN Phonograph album "No Man Can Tame Me" OPEN Oral History Interview of William Clotworthy, 08/24/2004